Thutson3876/LeafItToMe.github.io/README.md

 ## Server Startup

 1. Run 'cd server' in the terminal to make sure that you are in the right directory.
-2. Run 'npm start' in the terminal to launch the server.\
+2. Run 'npm start' in the terminal to launch the server.

 ## Client Setup

 1. Ensure that all packages in the package.json are installed.
-2. Ensure that the corresponding server is running on your current device.
+2. Ensure that the corresponding server can run on your current device.

 ## Client Startup